Learn how to dye flowers with two colors and use this fun and educational activity for your 4th of July celebration.

 INSTRUCTIONS

-Pick your daisies (ours are in bloom right now) or pick up a bouquet at the store.
+Pick your daisies or pick up a bouquet at the store.
 Using a sharp knife, slice the stem in half lengthwise.
 Leave an inch or two of solid stem between the cut and the flower head.

 Position the flower over your two cups of colored water with one stem piece in the red cup and one stem piece in the blue cup (or, as in this picture, green and purple).
 Make sure the stem ends are well submerged in the colored water.

-Step 4: Wait and watch how the dying process happens.
+4. Wait and watch how the dying process happens

 The flowers will start changing color within the hour, with some colors appearing faster than others.